Punta Campanella Lighthouse

 Punta Campanella Lighthouse (Faro di Punta Campanella) is an active lighthouse at the end of the south-western extremity of the Sorrentine Peninsula, Campania on the Tyrrhenian Sea.

 Description

 The station was established in 1846, and the current lighthouse was activated in the late 1960s; the lighthouse consists of a metal skeletal tower, 18 ft high, with balcony and lantern, mounted on a concrete base.
 A 1-storey equipment shelter is in the base of the tower.
 The lantern, painted in white and the dome in grey metallic, is positioned at 65 m above sea level and emits a white flash in a 5-second period, visible up to a distance of 10 nmi.
-The lighthouse is completely automated and powered by a solar unit and operated by the Marina Militare with the identification code number 2593.3 E.F.
+The lighthouse is completely automated and powered by a solar unit and operated by the Italian Navy (Marina Militare) with the identification code number 2593.3 E.F.